 So we know that vaccines boost your immunity and protect you against the most severe consequences of the virus.
 However, there's not enough data to yet know exactly how long immunity lasts and to what extent.

 Are COVID-19 Vaccines Effective Against New Variations?

-Though the US has been distributing the COVID-19 vaccines since December, this is a reminder that we still have a lot to learn about their long-term effectiveness.
-As research continues to come in, it seems likely that we'll need to get vaccinated again at some point — we're just waiting to find out when.
-In the meantime, and as Americans continue to get vaccinated, it's important to continue doing what we can to protect ourselves and others: washing your hands frequently and for at least 20 seconds, staying away from crowds and indoor events, and wearing a face mask in public, especially in larger crowds and if you're not fully vaccinated.
+In the meantime, and as Americans continue to get vaccinated, it's important to continue doing what we can to protect ourselves and others: washing your hands frequently and for at least 20 seconds, being mindful of large crowds and indoor events, and wearing a face mask in public, especially in larger crowds and if you're not fully vaccinated or immunocompromised.